-The purpose of the Educational Incentive Program is to encourage employees to pursue and attain a higher level of education. and training throughout their careers.
+The purpose of the Educational Incentive Program is to encourage employees to pursue and attain a higher level of education and training.
 Once an employee attains a certain level of education, they will receive the incentive specified below for that specific level only.
 Levels cannot be compounded.